 Wesley Home Care

-The Australian Government is introducing the new Support at Home program from 1 July 2025.
-You may have received a letter about this already.
-This will change how in-home aged care, including your current Home Care Package, is delivered.
+The Australian Government introduced the new Support at Home program on 1 November 2025.
+This changes how in-home aged care, including previous Home Care Packages, are delivered.

-We're here to help make the change to Support at Home smooth for you and ensure your care will continue without any disruption.
+We're here to help make the change to Support at Home smooth for you and ensure your care continues without disruption.

 Home care | Parent Page | Secondary Image 2